tmgreenside/GreenChats/README.md

 # GreenChats

 This is a blogging application with which I intend to experiment with secure web design methods.
 This project will allow users to create blogs of their own, not unlike FaceBook or LinkedIn.
 My resume and stuff about me will be the stuff for my page.
-I'm going to have to redo the HTML, this could take a while.
-First off: new template.

 Structure:
 Templating is accomplished with EJS rendering.

+### Admin (not started)
+This section will contain functions for an administrator to review materials on standard accounts, including a section to delete or alter data.

 ### Accounts (in progress)
 This directory contains routing and handlers for managing accounts, such as